jonaskahn/EasyKey/README.md

 See [Telex Rule Set](./docs/TELEX.md) for exact full Telex, Simple Telex, tone-placement, undo, and restoration behavior.

+> **Known issue:** typing in Spotlight (`⌘Space`) can look briefly broken right after opening it, then self-correct.
+This is a macOS detection-timing limitation, not an EasyKey defect — see [Known Platform Problems](./docs/PROBLEMS.md).
+If it persists, restarting EasyKey usually helps.

 ## ⌨️ Default Shortcuts

 | Shortcut | Action |